 If you are comparing sole trader vs limited company tax calculator results online, you are probably trying to decide which trading structure leaves you with more money in your pocket.
 The answer depends on your profit level, how you take money out of the business, and whether you need to reinvest profits year on year.

-This article walks through a real worked example using 2025/26 tax rates.
-We compare a sole trader paying income tax and Class 2 and Class 4 National Insurance against a limited company director paying corporation tax, salary, and dividends.
+This article walks through a real worked example using 2026/27 tax rates.
+We compare a sole trader paying income tax and Class 4 National Insurance against a limited company director paying corporation tax, salary, and dividends.
 The numbers are specific.
 You can adapt them to your own situation.

 Why the Comparison Matters